Frozen-Projects/FF_PDFium/README.md

 https://github.com/FF-Projects-UE/ExtendedVars

 # TARGET PLATFORM
-* Plugin is for Unreal Engine 5.1 and up.
 * This is a "runtime" plugin.
 It won't work on editor.
-* It supports both Windows and Android.
+* It supports Windows and Android for target platform.

 # HELPER FUNCTIONS
 * Unreal blueprints doesn't support TArray64<uint8> (more than 2GB size).
-So, in order to support this kind of large PDF loadings, we capsulated that array to an <b>BytesObject_32 and BytesObject_32 with Extended Variables plugin.</b>.
+So, in order to support this kind of large PDFs, we use ByteObject64 from our <b>Extended Variables<b> plugin.</b>.

 # PDFIUM SYSTEM FUNCTIONS
-* <b>PDFium - LibInit / PDF_LibClose / PDF_LibState</b>: It will initialize, close and give state of PDFium library.
+* IsPDFiumIntialized
+* Create Document
+* Open PDF from file
+Open PDF from Memory

 # PDFIUM READ FUNCTIONS
-* <b>PDFium - File Open</b> : This will open PDF from given bytes.

 * <b>PDFium - PDFium Get Pages</b>: It will give a Map of (Key: Texture2D, Value: Width and Height) pages as textures.
 * <b>PDFium - PDFium Get All Texts</b>: It will get all texts of all pages.
 * <b>PDFium - PDFium Get Texts</b>: It will get all texts of <b>target page</b> with their styles.
 	* Transform (Location, size): Some editors use "1" point for font size and change text object's size with transform matrixes.
 So, if you want to re-create that PDF file with only font size, you will get very small textures.
 	* Font Size